 > npm start > [email protected] start /app/actionhero > node ./bin/actionhero info: actionhero >> start 2015-11-14 16:01:27 - notice: *** starting actionhero *** 2015-11-14 16:01:27 - info: actionhero member 10.0.1.15 has joined the cluster 2015-11-14 16:01:27 - notice: pid: 36087 2015-11-14 16:01:27 - notice: server ID: 10.0.1.15 2015-11-14 16:01:27 - info: ensuring the existence of the chatRoom: defaultRoom 2015-11-14 16:01:27 - info: ensuring the existence of the chatRoom: anotherRoom 2015-11-14 16:01:27 - notice: starting server: web 2015-11-14 16:01:27 - notice: starting server: websocket 2015-11-14 16:01:28 - notice: environment: development 2015-11-14 16:01:28 - notice: *** Server Started @ 2015-11-14 16:01:28 ***

-# On OSX With Homebrew: brew install node brew install redis # On Ubuntu: (sudo) apt-get install node (sudo) apt-get install redis-server # On Windows: [download nodeJS](https://nodejs.org/en/download) [download redis](https://github.com/MSOpenTech/redis)
+# On OSX With Homebrew: brew install node brew install redis brew services start redis # this will keep redis running in the background forever # On Ubuntu: (sudo) apt-get install node (sudo) apt-get install redis-server redis-server --daemonize yes # this will keep redis running in the background for this session # On Windows: [download nodeJS](https://nodejs.org/en/download) [download redis](https://github.com/MSOpenTech/redis) run redis.exe in a bcackground window

 Get started now:

-mkdir ~/project && cd ~/project npm install actionhero npx actionhero generate npm install npm start
+mkdir ~/project && cd ~/project npm install actionhero npx actionhero generate npm install # ensure redis is running; see above npm start

 mkdir ~/project && cd ~/project